Disability, Employment

 Published on14 May, 2020

-From forever volunteering to paid employment at a coffee shop?
+From forever volunteering to securing paid employment at a coffee shop?
 That’s grounds for celebration!

 Sharon Hammond has a wonderful story.
 From working in volunteer roles all her life, she has finally secured paid employment in a position where she is valued, liked and respected.